|

 structure.

 Find out who is in charge.
-I have heard doctors say
+I have heard doctors say that

-not let them.
+let them.
 Then, when asked, I have heard the hospital say that they

 allow vitamin C IVs but the doctors won’t do them.
 To avoid an

-endless Catch-22 situation, you have to know the ropes and where everybody stands.
+stands.
 On the doctor side: On the hospital side: On the patient side: Next to the patient, the

 most powerful family member is the spouse.
 After that, it would be